Mellon College of Science

 Students returning from suspension should plan to work with their advisor and Associate Dean for undergraduate affairs at least 30 days prior to the semester they plan to return.
 Ideally, students will connect with the Associate Dean several weeks before registration for the semester of planned return.
 In addition to the steps for a smooth return described on the Registrar’s website, MCS students should prepare a short (1000 word maximum) essay describing how they’ve been preparing for a successful return to CMU.

-Upon return, students will be on final academic probation.
+Upon return, students will be on Final Academic Warning.
 Students in this situation must work closely with all available resources (particularly their academic advisor) to ensure all resources are being properly used to maximize success to avoid progression to academic drop.
-Students returning on final academic probation may not overload above 54 units in the semester of return.
+Students returning on Final Academic Warning may not overload above 54 units in the semester of return.

 Drop